I Sold My Motorcycles

 Can you believe these doctors?

-Here is a word of advice: Do not stay with the company doctors.
+Here is some advice: Do not stay with the company doctors.
 In my experience, they're useless and do not look out for your best interests.

 Anyway, I am working on getting a second medical opinion from a doctor without ties to my company.
 I also got a Worker's Comp attorney.
 What do you know?
 Things move much faster now.
 I have to look out for my best interest.
 Am I right?